WETH10/WETH10/README.md

 WETH8 implements [EIP2612](https://eips.ethereum.org/EIPS/eip-2612) to set approvals through off-chain signatures

-## Call Chaining
-The `depositAndCall` and `transferAndCall` functions allow to deposit Ether or transfer WETH, executing a call in a user-defined contract immediately afterwards, but within the same transaction.

-This function will call `onTokenTransfer` on the recipient address, receiving and passing along a `bytes` parameter which can be used by the calling contract to process the callback.
-See [EIP667](https://github.com/ethereum/EIPs/issues/677).

 ## Flash Loans
 This contract implements [EIP3156](https://eips.ethereum.org/EIPS/eip-3156) that allows to `flashLoan` an arbitrary amount of Wrapped Ether, unbacked by real Ether, with the condition that it is burned before the end of the transaction.
 No fees are charged.